The Revolution of Multimodal Large Language Models: A Survey: Empowering LLMs with Multimodal Capabilities

 \subsection{Visual Encoder}

 In MLLMs, one of the key components is a visual encoder, which is specifically designed to provide the LLM with the visual extracted features.
 It is common to employ a frozen pre-trained visual encoder while training only a learnable interface that connects visual features with the underlying LLM.
+While this is usually done using low-resolution images with fixed aspect ratios, some attempts~\cite{xu2024llava,li2023monkey} involve adapting pre-trained visual backbones to handle images of different resolutions and aspect ratios.
+Further details on how to handle higher-resolution images are provided in the supplementary.

 The most often employed visual encoders are based on pre-trained Vision Transformer (ViT) models with a CLIP-based objective to exploit the inherent alignment of CLIP embeddings.
 Popular choices are the ViT-L model from CLIP~\cite{radford2021learning}, the ViT-H backbone from OpenCLIP~\cite{wortsman2022robust}, and the ViT-g version from EVA-CLIP~\cite{fang2023eva}.
-CLIP and OpenCLIP encoders are trained on images collected from the web, employing a contrastive approach to align the correct image-text pairs.
-Instead, EVA-CLIP is a family of models offering a practical and effective solution for training CLIP models.
-In particular, EVA models are pre-trained to reconstruct the masked-out image-text aligned visual features, conditioned on visible image patches.

 As shown in~\cite{li2023blip}, a stronger image encoder leads to better performance.
 Building on this insight,~\citet{lin2023sphinx} and~\citet{gao2024sphinxx} propose an ensemble of frozen visual backbones to capture robust visual representations and different levels of information granularity.
 Concurrently, PaLI models~\cite{chen2023pali,chen2023palix}, noticing an imbalance between language and visual parameters, propose scaling the visual backbone respectively to a 4- and 22-billion parameter ViT.